Xingzhouliu1987/d3-optimized-pan-zoom-swap/README.md

 Fast Pan, Zoom and Reshade code that retains high frames per second rates for large numbers of nodes (>10.000), using SVG rather than canvas to retain portability and straight forward d3 data binding.
 This encapsulates a solution that uses css transforms against HTML containers of SVG document fragments for zooming and panning behavior, and uses opacity tweens on layered ```<SVG>``` nodes to render color changes.

-This is done by minimizing rasterization, which slows down rendering of SVG.
+This is done by minimizing rasterization, which slows significantly slows down rendering of SVG.

-The test html's include scenarios to profile, and rendering should proceed at 50 - 60 fps when bitmap already exist for visible area at or above current scale, and 20-30 fps otherwise.

 ```
 fastPanZoom.render()